cboettig/ews-review/manuscript.md

 chaotic [@Schreiber2003, @Hastings2010] and non-chaotic [@Hastings2010,
 @Bel2012, @Schreiber2008] examples.
-Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the more well understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.
+Before warning signals can be reliably applied to novel systems, research must provide a way to discern if the dynamics correspond to the better understood warning signals of the saddle-node case or the more complex patterns such as the examples discussed here.

 One class of bifurcations in which we would not expect to see CSD prior to regime shift are sometimes known as *crises*.
 Crises are sudden changes in the